LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Reduces request time from milliseconds to microseconds
   * Best and easiest option to improve DynamoDB peformance
   * If asked about NoSQL with in-memory caching => DAX

+### Amazon Neptune:
+  * Fully managed graph DB
+  * Clustering boosts performance
+  * Use cases: Great for knowledge graphs (eg: wikipedia)
+  * High relationship data, fraud detection, recommendation engines, social networking
+  * Reliability:  HA across 3 AZs with up to 15 read replicas (across multi-AZ) clustering
+  * Build and run applications working with highly connected data-optimized for complex and hard queries
+  * Can store up to billions of relationships and query the graph with millisecond latency
+  * Point-in-time recovery, continuous backups to S3
+  * Support for KMS encryption at rest and HTTPS
+  * Security: IAM, VPC, KMS, SSL (similar to RDS) and IAM Authentication
+  * Cost: pay per node provisioned (similar to RDS)

 ### AWS DB Migration Service (AWS DMS):
   * Service to transition supported sources to relation DB, data warehouses, streaming platforms, and other data stores in AWS without new code (or any?)